 Until the 1940s, most of the primary and secondary schools were 1-room schoolhouses.
 Nowadays, Saskatchewan is far more developed with 19 colleges, all excellent in their relative fields.

 The University of Saskatchewan and the University of Regina are among the top learning institutions in Canada, offering a varied selection of courses to both local and international students.
-A dedication to preserving and celebrating the Aboriginal culture is cultivated at The University of Saskatchewan, with business, arts and sciences and many other courses designed to teach young people about the culture.
+A dedication to preserving and celebrating the Aboriginal culture is cultivated at The University of Saskatchewan, with business, arts and sciences, and many other courses designed to teach young people about the culture.

 The major attractions in Saskatchewan are its 100,000 pristine lakes, thousands of miles of beautiful rivers and streams, and abundant forests full of wildlife.
 Camping, hiking, canoeing/kayaking, hunting, and fishing opportunities are almost limitless.